czhao1987/ZhaoMEMS/_pages/research.md

 In fact, nonlinear effects can be very useful.
 For instance, by operating MEMS resonators as a <a href="http://www.scholarpedia.org/article/Duffing_oscillator"> Duffing oscillator</a> (described by the <a href="https://en.wikipedia.org/wiki/Duffing_equation"> Duffing equation</a>), oscillator phase noise and amplitude noise can be effectively reduced.
 Therefore, we made prototype sensors employing this Duffing nonlinearity (see <a href="https://ieeexplore.ieee.org/abstract/document/8640054"> this journal paper</a> for more details).

 Interestingly, there are an ocean of nonlinear effects within MEMS structures (check out <a href="https://onlinelibrary.wiley.com/doi/book/10.1002/9783527617586"> this fascinating book</a> by A. H. Nayfeh and D. T. Mook).
 There are still plenty of room for us to explore!

+# Energy harvesters

+In order to reduce the power consumption of sensor systems, <a href="https://en.wikipedia.org/wiki/Energy_harvesting">energy harvesters</a> are very efficient for this purpose, via harnessing ambient energy to support the miniature sensors.

+Previously, we have worked on piezoelectric vibration energy harvesters (check out <a href="https://www.sciencedirect.com/science/article/pii/S0924424717302194">this paper</a> as a starting point).
+I am very interested in continuing this research, and potentially expanding to other related energy harvesting approaches.
+Structural/modal interactions and nonlinear effects can be very useful in this part of research, too!

+# FET-based Sensors & diode-based sensors

+I am also very interested in developing micro-/nano-scale sensors based on field-effect transistors (FET) (e.g. <a href="https://en.wikipedia.org/wiki/ISFET"> ISFET</a>) and diodes (e.g. <a href="https://en.wikipedia.org/wiki/Photodiode"> photodiode</a>) , for a variety of applications, such as biosensors.
+Check out our most recent <a href="https://pubs.acs.org/doi/abs/10.1021/acsnano.0c08075"> ACS Nano paper</a> in this area.